-For many years, electromagnetic and permanent magnetic separators have played a vital role in pulp and paper and various other processing industries by effectively removing unwanted iron from both dry and liquid lines.
+For many years, magnetic separation, including electromagnetic and permanent magnetic separators, has played a vital role in pulp and paper and various other processing industries by effectively removing unwanted iron from both dry and liquid lines.
 With the benefit of significant experience and knowledge, today, particularly in the recycling of municipal refuse, ferrous (magnetic) metals are considered the easiest fraction to remove.

 Unwanted iron is quite common and can be found in just about every bulk product.
 An investigation into the sources of tramp iron concludes there is possible tramp iron or fine iron presence in all material flow lines.
 This includes: wood chips to pulp mill; coal being fed to pulverizers in a power house; additives such as starch, clay colored pigments, dry chemicals, etc., being fed or dumped into lines; and chemical recovery plants.